martin-beran/fpga/mb50/README.md

     dw
     dwd

 Dump data from memory in a readable format.
-It dumps `SIZE` bytes, or just a single byte or word if `SIZE` is no specified, starting at address `ADDR`.
+It dumps `SIZE` bytes rounded up to a full line of output, or just a single output line if `SIZE` is not specified, starting at address `ADDR`.
 If an address is not specified, it uses `ADDR` and `SIZE` from the previous `dump[w][d]` command.
 With suffix `d`, decimal values are dumped, otherwise, hexadecimal format is used.
 With suffix `w`, 16-bit words are dumped,